-London loses position as top European stock market
+London loses position as most valuable European stock market

 - comments

-Britain's stock market has lost its position as Europe's most-valued, as the economic slowdown weighs on UK companies, data shows.
+Britain's stock market has lost its position as Europe's most-valued, as the economic downturn weighs on UK companies, data shows.

 France has now taken top spot as the combined value of its companies' shares are boosted by currency movements and demand for French luxury goods.